351 lines

 <b>Jurisdiction:</b> Montgomery County, Va.<br>

-<b>To Sum it Up:</b> Montgomery County has launched several regional technology initiatives designed to use resources more efficiently, and its upgrading online services to meet the needs of a more mobile citizenry.
+<b>To Sum it Up:</b> Montgomery County has launched several regional technology initiatives designed to use resources more efficiently, and it’s upgrading online services to meet the needs of a more mobile citizenry.
 Separate ERP systems for the county government and Montgomery County Public Schools are being replaced by one consolidated platform.
 The move is eliminating duplication, improving accuracy and making data available to business users more quickly.
 The county also established a regional authority to consolidate 911 dispatch and emergency communication services for the Montgomery County Sheriff, Virginia Tech Police Department and several other local police forces.
 The authority is intended to strengthen interoperability and collaboration between local law enforcement agencies in the county.
 A <a href="http://www.montva.com" target="_blank">new county website</a> launched in April incorporates responsive design to better support mobile device users, and it includes new self-service features that let residents pay real estate and property taxes online.<br>

 <b>geometry:</b> Montgomery County, Va.